systematiccode/discord-relay-embed/README.md

       least 3 minutes.
     - **Ignore Removed Items**: If enabled, do not relay items that have been removed.
     - **Retry On Approval**: If enabled, retry relaying items that were removed and not relayed after the delay.
+    - **Comment Delay After Approval**: Number of minutes to delay relaying comments to Discord after approval.
+This is useful to allow
+      Discord to correctly render the embed.
+Enter 0 to disable the delay.
+Must be at least 3 minutes.
+    - **Post Delay After Approval**: Number of minutes to delay relaying posts to Discord after approval.
+This is useful to allow
+      Discord to correctly render the embed.
+Enter 0 to disable the delay.
+Must be at least 3 minutes.
     - **Ignore Safety Checks**: If enabled, skip built-in Reddit safety checks and relay the item to Discord.
 Useful for moderation feeds.
 - **Suppress Item Embed**: If enabled, the embed of the comment/post like being relayed will be suppressed.